AI & Machine Learning

 See Stanford’s DAWNbench benchmark to learn more about Cloud TPU’s training speed in terms of cost.

 Hyperparameter tuning is often a necessary step in training a more accurate model.
-We hope that this post gives you enough guidance on how to do hyperparameter tuning on TPUs, and demonstrates how easy it is to tune your model on Cloud ML Engine.
+We hope that this post gives you enough guidance on how to do hyperparameter tuning on TPUs, and demonstrates how easy it is to tune your model on AI Platform.